orsonteodoro/docker-gentoo-nano-ycmd/README.md

 YNANO_CHDIR="/home/johndoe" ./run.sh hello.py world.py
 ```

-When I build it, it gets stuck with the message
+#### When I build it, it gets stuck with the message.
+How do I fix it?
 "[output clipped, log limit 2MiB reached]".
 How do I fix it?

 ```